tq-systems/meta-tq/doc/README.TQMa8MxNL.md

 ## Known Issues

 * Mikrobus Modul RTC5 on ecspi1 don't answer
+* UART4: needs ATF modification, to make it usable for linux

+## Build Artifacts

 Artifacs can be found at the usual locations for bitbake:
 `${TMPDIR}/deploy/images/${MACHINE}`